In order to live independently some people may require additional assistance in the form of adaptations to their home.

 Each year, the government allocates an amount of money specifically to help with the funding of major adaptations to district and borough councils.
 This money is known as the Disabled Facilities Grant.

 The Disabled Facilities Grant is a mandatory grant, which depending on your financial circumstances, can be used to fund all or part of major adaptations (those that cost over £1,000) to your home.
-An application for a Disabled Facilities Grant will need to be supported by an assessment and recommendation from our occupational therapy service.
+An application for a Disabled Facilities Grant will need to be supported by an assessment and recommendation from an occupational therapist.

 District councils in Derbyshire who have retained their own council houses, or have them managed by an arms length management organisation, continue to fund adaptations from their budgets.